Who You Choose

 21. The relationship is not severable or terminable at will by the principal but gives rise to an action for breach of contract.
 (Labor Code Section 2750.5)

-There is a rebuttable presumption that where a worker performs services that require a license pursuant to Business and Professions Code § 7000, et seq., or who performs services for a person who is required to obtain such a license, the worker is an employee and not an independent contractor (Labor Code § 2750.5)
+There is a rebuttable presumption that where a worker performs services that require a license pursuant to Business and Professions Code § 7000, et seq., or who performs services for a person who is required to obtain such a license, the worker is an employee and not an independent contractor (Labor Code § 2750.5).
+The employment relationship is determined by legal standards, not just by what the employer calls the worker.

 Call TOMASSIAN, PIMENTEL & SHAPAZIAN at 559-277-7300 and ask for Paul Pimentel if you have any questions about these issues.